hash-bang/PHP-PostOverload/README.md

 This module is really just a horrible kludge around submitting massive amounts of form information to PHP from a massive, massive HTML form and shouldn't be used for any serious purpose.

-See the form.php file for an example of this in action.
+See the `examples/index.php` file for an example of this in action.

 Usage